bernhardAxonIvy/doc/source/designer-guide/configuration/roles-users.rst

    Test users are only used in the process **simulation** within the Axon Ivy Designer and they are not uploaded to the engine at the deployment.
-Users for deployed processes on the Axon Ivy Engine need to be created and configured on the engine.
+Users for deployed processes on the |ivy-engine| need to be created and configured on the engine.

 .. figure:: /_images/designer-configuration/test-user-editor.png